 Tasting at de Lancellotti Family Vineyards is available by appointment only.
-Choose the Origins Tasting Experience, which includes a tasting flight of awarded and limited production wines, plus information about their winemaking and biodynamic farming philosophies.
-Wine Club Members can choose to stay at the de Lancellotti Vineyard Lodge, which offers views of the vineyard and surrounding scenery.
+The Origins Tasting Experience includes a tasting flight of awarded and limited production wines, plus information about their winemaking and biodynamic farming philosophies.

 Domaine Drouhin | Dayton

 Today, the winery operates under the motto “French soul, Oregon soil” as they are employing methods to create a darker and earthier style of pinot noir than you will find elsewhere in the state.
 In fact, Domaine Drouhin is considered the closest you can get to French wine in Oregon!
-Taste for yourself with a visit to their beautifully appointed tasting room and expansive terrace, both of which are open daily from 11 a.m. to 4 p.m.
-Currently, their tasting flight consists of five wines, including two Chardonnays and three pinot noirs, for $20.
+Taste for yourself with a visit to their beautifully appointed tasting room and expansive terrace, both of which are open by appointment daily from 10 a.m. to 3 p.m.
+They offer a few different tasting options, including the Drouhin Oregon Experience, the 1880 Connection Flight, and the Ranger Chocolate Flight.

 Domaine Serene | Dayton

 Situated in an idyllic setting in the Willamette Valley, Domaine Serene is one of the most elegant and majestic wineries in the region.
 This family-run winery began nearly 30 years ago, when the Evenstad family settled in the Dundee Hills and invested in a 42-acre hilltop estate that is now home to Domaine Serene.
 The family spearheaded the luxury wine industry in Oregon, and today produces outstanding, award-winning pinot noirs and Chardonnays.
 Domaine Serene produces wines from six individual vineyard estates, each offering a diversity of soils, clones, rootstocks, microclimates, slopes and elevations to add distinguished complexity and elegance to their wines.
-The winery has received a number of awards — most recently, a nomination for American Winery of the Year by Wine Enthusiast Magazine.
+The winery has received a number of awards — including Best in Show at the 2020 Decanter World Wine Awards!